waynetee/tp/docs/UserGuide.md

 </div>

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.

 2. Download the latest `propertywhiz.jar` file from [here](https://github.com/AY2122S1-CS2103T-W11-4/tp/releases).